-The main issues of the research in this field include: to provide effective means to express information needs, to identify user intents and interests, to analyse the retrieved results by estimating the relevance of documents to user information needs and intentions, to identify the trusted information sources.
+The main issues of the research in this field include: providing effective means to express information needs, identifying user intents and interests, analysing the retrieved results by estimating the relevance of documents to user information needs and intentions, evaluating the sources trustfulness.
 These are complex tasks that depend on several factors among which the subjective and multi-dimensional nature of relevance, both user's and documents' context, and the documents' nature as well.